 8.44 Following examination of a Local Plan, the Inspector will produce a report with recommendations.
-On receipt of the Inspector's Report, the council will make a copy publicly available and inform those persons who asked to be notified of its publication as soon as reasonably practicable.
-Where necessary, the Submission Draft will be amended to reflect the Inspector's recommendations prior to being presented to the council for adoption at a meeting of all Members of the council.
+On receipt of the Inspector's Report, the council will make a copy publicly available and inform those persons who asked to be notified of its publication as soon as reasonably practicable26.
+Where necessary, the Submission Draft will be amended to reflect the Inspector's recommendations prior to being presented to the council for adoption at a meeting of all Members of the council27.

-&lt;sup>25 Regulation 20(6) Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended)
+25 Regulation 20(6) Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended)

-&lt;sup>26 In accordance with the Town and Country Planning (Local Planning) (England) Regulations
+26 In accordance with the Town and Country Planning (Local Planning) (England) Regulations

-&lt;sup>27 The council must adopt in accordance with Regulation 26 of the Town and Country Planning (Local Planning)
+27 The council must adopt in accordance with Regulation 26 of the Town and Country Planning (Local Planning)